-Tussock Moths (Lymantriinae) are a subfamily of the Erebid Moths (Erebidae).
+Tussock Moths (Lymantriinae) is, according to some people a subfamily of the Erebid Moths (Erebidae).
+However, I follow the US government NCBI where it is seen as a separate family.
 It is clearly a group of moths resembling owls, given the posterior part of the thorax, the metathorax, which bears the posterior pair of legs.
-On the basis of this, this group of moths was first classified under the owls (Noctuidae), but in 2011 under the newly revised family of Erebid Moths.
+On the basis of this, this group of moths was first classified under the Owlet Moths (Noctuidae), but in 2011 under the newly revised family.
 Around the world, there are about 2,700 species, most of which live in the tropics.
 12 species are recorded in the Netherlands.
-The Tussock Moths are hairy with the males having strongly feathered antennae while the females’ antennae are wire-shaped or sometimes light feathery.
-Unlike Tiger Moths (Arctiinae), they have bract colours such as grey and brown.
+The tussock moths are hairy with the males having strongly feathered antennae while the females’ antennae are wire-shaped or sometimes light feathery.
+Unlike Tiger Moths (Arctiinae), they have bract colors such as grey and brown.

 White Satin Moth – 2018 (NL)

 A welcome and pleasant surprise when I discovered the White Satin Moth (Leucoma salicis).
 When sharing photos on social media, people responded very positively.
 This moth is easily recognizable by the strong silky shine, the black and white ringed legs, and the completely white hairy abdomen.
 When spreading the wings it seems as if you can see through the wings.
 The male has strongly featherlike antennae.
 The female is larger and has threadlike antennae.
 The flying period is in one generation from May to August and the wingspan is 37-50mm.
 Host plant: Poplars and Sallow.
 Dutch name: Satijnvlinder.
 Frisian name: –

 Gypsy Moth – 2020 (NL)